KwatMDPhD/Note/name.md

+##

-Use 2 characters.
+Name with 2 characters.

+Name matrices with 1 uppercase.

 Pluralize by adding 1 underscore.

-Differentiate by numbering (name "string 1" and "string 2" as `s1` and `s2`) and shifting (name "path" and "pair" as `pa` and `ai`).

-Use 1 uppercase for matrices.

-Uppercase global ones.
+Uppercase globals.

+##

-Name by the concept least likely to change (often the type).
+Name by the concept least likely to change, often the type.

+Differentiate similar ones by numbering: "number 1" and "number 2" as `n1` and `n2`.

+Differentiate different ones by shifting: "path" and "pair" as `pa` and `ai`.

+##

 Name numbers between 0 and 1 `pr`.